-If you suffered a qualified disaster loss, you are eligible to claim a casualty loss deduction, to elect to claim the loss in the preceding tax year, and to deduct the loss without itemizing other deductions on Schedule A (Form 1040 or 1040-SR).
-See Qualified disaster losses, later.
-See also IRS.gov/DisasterTaxRelief for date-specific declarations associated with these disasters and for more information.
+If you suffered a qualified disaster loss, you are eligible to claim a casualty loss deduction, to elect to claim the loss in the preceding tax year, and to deduct the loss without itemizing other deductions on Schedule A (Form 1040).

+See IRS.gov/DisasterTaxRelief for date-specific declarations associated with these disasters and for more information.

 Deductible losses.
 For tax years 2018 through 2025, if you are an individual, casualty losses of personal-use property are deductible only if the loss is attributable to a federally declared disaster (federal casualty loss).
+Personal-use property is other than business property or income-producing property.
 If the event causing you to suffer a personal casualty loss (not attributed to a federally declared disaster) occurred before January 1, 2018, but the casualty loss wasn't sustained until January 1, 2018, or later, the casualty loss isn't deductible.
 See When To Report Gains and Losses, later, for more information on when a casualty loss is sustained.

 Example.
-As a result of a storm, a tree fell on your house in December 2017, and you suffered \$5,000 in damage.
+As a result of a storm, a tree fell on your house in December 2021, and you suffered \$5,000 in damage.
 The President didn't declare the storm a federally declared disaster.
 You filed a claim with your insurance company and reasonably expected the entire amount of the claim to be covered by your insurance company.
+In January 2023, your insurance company paid you casualty gains.
+In this case, you may deduct personal casualty losses that aren't attributable to a federally declared disaster to the extent they don't exceed your personal casualty gains.

-In January 2019, your insurance company paid you \$3,000 and determined it didn't owe you the remaining \$2,000 from your claim.
-The \$2,000 personal casualty loss is sustained in 2019 even though the storm occurred in 2017.
+\$3,000 and determined it didn't owe you the remaining \$2,000 from your claim.
+The \$2,000 personal casualty loss is sustained in 2023 even though the storm occurred in 2021.
 Thus, the \$2,000 isn't a federal casualty loss and isn't deductible as a casualty loss under the new limitations.

-An exception to the rule limiting the deduction for personal casualty and theft losses to federal casualty losses applies where you have personal casualty gains.
-In this case, you may deduct personal casualty losses that aren't attributable to a federally declared disaster to the extent they don't exceed your personal casualty gains.
+An exception to the rule limiting the deduction for personal casualty and theft losses to federal CAUTION casualty losses applies where you have personal